Last Updated on March 10, 2021 by Julia Wilson

 Feline immunodeficiency virus at a glance

-About: Feline immunodeficiency virus (FIV) is a viral infection which affects the immune system of cats.
+About: Feline immunodeficiency virus (FIV) is a viral infection that affects the immune system of cats.
 It is similar to the virus responsible for HIV in humans.

 Transmission: The most common mode of infection is via deep bite wounds from infected cats.
 Entire males, in particular, have an increased risk due to territorial fighting.